modiimedia/InsuranceSmart/content/products/medicare/new-to-medicare-we-make-it-easy.md

 +++
 category = "insurancecategories/medicare.md"
 custom_article_list = []
-description = "We've been helping folks understand and enroll in Medicare since 2005 and we are here to make it super easy for you!" faqs = [] featured_image = "" mikes_take = ""
-recommended_articles = "choose automatically"
+description = "We've been helping folks understand and enroll in Medicare since 2005 and we are here to make it easy for you!" featured_image = "" mikes_take = "" recommended_articles = "choose automatically"